spree/spree/guides/content/developer/core/promotions.md

 Promotions relate to two other main components: `actions` and `rules`.
 When a promotion is activated, the actions for the promotion are performed, passing in the payload from the `fire_event` call that triggered the activator becoming active.
 Rules are used to determine if a promotion meets certain criteria in order to be applicable.

-In some special cases where a promotion has a `code` or a `path` configured for it, the promotion will only be activated if the payload's code or path match the payload's.
+In some special cases where a promotion has a `code` or a `path` configured for it, the promotion will only be activated if the payload's code or path match the promotion's.
 The `code` attribute is used for promotion codes, where a user must enter a code to receive the promotion, and the `path` attribute is used to apply a promotion once a user has visited a specific path.

 !!!
 Path-based promotions will only work if the `spree.content.visited` event is triggered, with a call such as `fire_event('spree.content.visited')`.
 This is done within `Spree::ContentController`, as an example.